nribeka/twitter-stuff/README.md

-# twitter-stuff
+# Twitter Stuff

-Playing around with Twitter API and Selenium to get data not (completely) provided by the Twitter API.
+Sadly, the Twitter API only returns 3000 something last status.
+Using this code, you can scrap twitter search result and return more than that.
+You can probably get 90% of the user tweets.